5331k/com.xy.tools.hotelreservationservice/README.md

 ### Tests:
 1. TestReservationProcess.java represents all the examples test mentioned in the document
 2. TestReservationProcessDatabaseSimulation.java provides the simulation scneario where data is read first from database and then reservation request was processed.

+### Tests via swagger-ui
+Access the swagger-ui and do the manual tests via directly calling end points